Skip to main content

 NATDMZ2-421

-All ports belonging to the WAN interface will be forwarded to the internal network device with IP address 192.168.1.110.
+All ports belonging to the WAN address will be directed to the internal network device 192.168.1.110.

 • Port forwarding and DMZ cannot be used simultaneously.